Home » Tech » Cloud Computing: A Complete Understanding

 Types of Cloud Computing Services

-All top cloud computing services are based on remote infrastructure powered by data centre servers.
+All top cloud computing services are based on remote infrastructure powered by data center servers.
 Cloud computing is best thought of as a three-layered pyramid because there are so many parallels between them.
-Each layer is more specialised than the one below it, but they all share a common foundation.
+Each layer is more specialized than the one below it, but they all share a common foundation.
 The lower layers are much wider, indicating their adaptability, customizability, and a broad variety of applications, whilst the higher layers are thinner, indicating that they’re designed for a specific task.

 Infrastructure as a Service (IaaS)

 IaaS is the most comprehensive and adaptable cloud service.
 It offers fully virtualized computer infrastructure that can be provided and managed from a distance.
-The physical end of the infrastructure (servers, data storage space, and so on) in a data centre is managed by an IaaS provider, but clients can freely modify those virtualized resources to meet their own needs.
+The physical end of the infrastructure (servers, data storage space, and so on) in a data center is managed by an IaaS provider, but clients can freely modify those virtualized resources to meet their own needs.

 IaaS allows customers to purchase, install, configure, and manage whatever software they need, such as operating systems, middleware, apps, business analytics, and development tools.